dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 Example of the types of disasters that would initiate this plan are natural disaster, political disturbances, man made disaster, external human threats, internal malicious activities.

-Dynaton Data defines two categories of systems from a disaster recovery perspective.
+Dynaton defines two categories of systems from a disaster recovery perspective.

 1. _Critical Systems_.
 These systems host application servers and database servers or are required for functioning of systems that host application servers and database servers.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.
 2. _Non-critical Systems_.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.